-I got frustrated in making things too complicated with my workouts over the past year.
-So I finally put together a simple sheet to track my daily workouts and I couldn’t be happier.
+Over the past year, I’ve grown increasingly frustrated with my workouts–making things too complicated to sustain.
+So, I finally put together a simple sheet to track my daily progress, and I couldn’t be happier.

-For those who know me well, fitness has been a huge part of my life–from gymnastics to fitness competitions, spending hours in the gym and working out each day used to be a regular thing for me.
-But as challenges kept coming over the years, I also learned to adapt.
+For those who know me well, fitness is–and always has been–a big part of my life.
+From gymnastics to fitness competitions, spending hours in the gym and working out each day used to be a regular thing for me.
+But as health and time challenges kept coming over the years, I learned to adapt.
 Whether it was a broken foot or Crohn’s Disease, I tried new workouts and made my fitness programs match where I was in life.

-Lately, trying to find a good balance with my workouts and this fatigue that won’t go away has been frustrating.
-My at-home HIIT workouts, kettlebell workouts, and just driving to the gym require more energy than I have right now.
-I want to workout like I used to, but my body just can’t.
-But now, between my Cellercise rebounder and a couple basic bodyweight moves (lunges and push-ups), I’ve found a balance that’s keeping me in shape and happy with my workouts.
-Not too much, not too little, it’s my Goldilocks spot.
+Lately, trying to find a good balance between my workouts and this fatigue that won’t go away has been frustrating.
+My at-home HIIT workouts, kettlebell routines, and driving to the gym require more energy than I have right now.
+I want to exercise like I used to, but my body can’t.
+That is, until now.
+My workouts are not as intense as they used to be, but I’ve found the right balance by pairing my Cellercise® rebounder with two basic exercises (lunges and push-ups).
+The combination keeps me in shape, and I’m happy with my workouts.
+Not too much, not too little; it’s my Goldilocks spot.

-On this simple sheet of paper, I have boxes to check for sauna sessions (S), rebounding (R), and five sets of either pushups or walking lunges that I do throughout the day.
-It’s simple, but effective.
-I also like being able to quickly check off what I’ve done without having to open an app, enter sets and reps, etc. I don’t overcomplicate it anymore, so if I miss a day, I miss a day.
-Keeping it on one sheet though does keep me motivated, and I’m less stressed each day as I work to check off everything for the day!
+On one sheet of paper (shown above), I have boxes to check for sauna sessions (S), rebounding (R), and five sets of either push-ups or walking lunges that I do throughout the day.
+It’s simple but effective.
+I can also quickly check off what I’ve done without having to open an app and enter sets or reps.
+I don’t overcomplicate it anymore.
+If I miss a day, I miss a day.
+Keeping it on one sheet, however, does keep me motivated.
+I’m also less stressed each day as I work to check everything off!

-Side note: I’ve mentioned it before, but one of the things I love about the Cellercise rebounder is that if I’m having a good day with more energy than usual, I can really increase the intensity of my jump session.
-The Cellercise rebounder is able to meet me where I’m at–from gentle to intense, I’m in complete control of my workout.
+Note: I’ve mentioned it before, but one thing I love about the Cellercise rebounder is that I control the intensity.
+If I’m having a good day with more energy than usual, I can jump harder.
+Other days, I might take it slower.
+The Cellercise rebounder meets me where I am, and I’m in control of my workout.